Fruit Trees & Berry Bushes

 Hey garden pals, if you’re staring at snow outside but craving fresh pineapple or zesty lemons, I’ve got you—growing tropical fruits in pots has been my winter escape in chilly Zone 5, wheeling them to sun in summer and indoors for frost-free fun.
 These space-savers pack nutrients, save on groceries, and turn your deck into … Read more

 Fruits provide vitamins, nutrients and fiber that are essential for maintaining good health.
 That’s why many people with space at home prefer to grow their own orchard.
 Today you’ll learn how to plant a banana tree !
-Bananas, besides being delicious, are an excellent source of potassium, a fundamental nutrient for the functioning of the digestive … Read more
+Bananas, besides being delicious, are an excellent source of potassium, a fundamental nutrient for the functioning of the … Read more